What Is Love? Famous Definitions from 400 Years of Literary History

-After those collections of notable definitions of art, science, and philosophy, what better way to start a new year than with a selection of poetic definitions of a peculiar phenomenon that is at once more amorphous than art, more single-minded than science, and more philosophical than philosophy itself?
+After those collections of notable definitions of art, science, and philosophy, here comes a selection of poetic definitions of a peculiar phenomenon that is at once more amorphous than art, more single-minded than science, and more philosophical than philosophy itself.
 Gathered here are some of the most memorable and timeless insights on love, culled from several hundred years of literary history — enjoy.

 A purpose of human life, no matter who is controlling it, is to love whoever is around to be loved.

 Anaïs Nin, whose wisdom on love knew no bounds, in A Literate Passion: Letters of Anaïs Nin & Henry Miller, 1932-1953:

 What is love but acceptance of the other, whatever he is.